 Message Expiry

 During posting of certain messages, a sender MAY specify an expiry duration for the message.
-A ISBM Service Provider MUST hide an expired message from potential receivers unless the receiver has already read the message.
-If the message was read, then it MUST always remain visible to that particular receiver.
-This is to ensure the message is always available to the receiver to ensure message removal removes the correct message.
+A ISBM Service Provider MUST not deliver an expired message to potential receivers unless the receiver has already read the message.
+If the message was read, then it MUST remain visible to that particular receiver.
+This is to ensure the message is always available to the receiver so that message removal removes the correct message.

 If a sender specifies a negative Expiry duration, then a ISBM Service Provider MUST consider it equivalent to a blank duration.